jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 for detecting and stopping phishing attacks.
 AI and machine learning insights closely followed in second place.
 See Figure 25.

-**Figure 25.** *A bar chart showing the factors that reduced the average breach cost, measured in USD.
-The chart shows the cost difference from the USD 4.88M breach average for employee training, AI and machine learning insights, and incident response (IR) team testing.*
+![Image of Figure 25.
+Cost difference from USD 4.88M breach average; measured in USD Factors that reduced the average breach cost]

 ### Key factors that increased costs
 The top 3 factors that amplified breach costs in this analysis